This Fact Sheet is not relevant in your jurisdiction

 - You may want to politely but firmly refuse to let a collector in, or not answer the phone to the collector until the problem is sorted out.

 It is usually difficult to persuade the police to prosecute in cases of harassment unless a more serious offence such as violence, fraud or blackmail is also involved.

-If you want to make a complaint, you can contact the Citizens Advice consumer helpline.
+If you want to make a complaint, you can contact Advice Direct Scotland's consumer service.
 See Useful contacts later in this fact sheet.
 They will give you advice over the phone or by email.
 They can put you in touch with the trading standards department in your local council if you need more detailed or face-to-face advice.

 Trading standards can investigate whether an offence has been committed and whether prosecution is appropriate.
 The penalty is a fine of up to £5,000 in the magistrates’ court.
 A conviction is also likely to provide evidence that the creditor is no longer a suitable company to be authorised by the FCA.

 You can complain to the Financial Ombudsman Service (FOS) about how a creditor or debt collection agency has behaved when dealing with your account.
 The service is free and independent.
 FOS will look at your complaint and decide if the creditor or debt collection agency has treated you fairly.
 FOS can order the company to put things right, and even order them to pay you compensation.
 You must complain to your creditor or debt collection agency first.